a-patel/LiteXEmail/docs/Smtp.md

     "Email": "--- REPLACE WITH YOUR Email ---", "DisplayName": "--- REPLACE WITH YOUR DisplayName ---", "Host": "--- REPLACE WITH Host Host ---",
-    "Port": "--- REPLACE WITH YOUR Port (int) ---", "Username": "--- REPLACE WITH YOUR Username ---", "Password": "--- REPLACE WITH YOUR Password ---", "EnableSsl": "--- REPLACE WITH YOUR EnableSsl (boolean) ---", "UseDefaultCredentials": "--- REPLACE WITH YOUR UseDefaultCredentials (boolean) ---" }
+    "Port": 587, //"--- REPLACE WITH YOUR Port (int) ---",
+    "Username": "--- REPLACE WITH YOUR Username ---", "Password": "--- REPLACE WITH YOUR Password ---", "EnableSsl": true, //"--- REPLACE WITH YOUR EnableSsl (boolean) ---", "UseDefaultCredentials": false //"--- REPLACE WITH YOUR UseDefaultCredentials (boolean) ---" }
 }
 ```